 >Improve the culture of the organisation and retain existing employees

->Improve the organisation’s image, attract talented employees and fulfil corporate social responsibility obligations.’
+>Improve the organisation’s image, attract talented employees and also fulfilling corporate social responsibility obligations.’
 3

 4. Research On the Relationship Between Health and Productivity Finds Healthy Workers Are More Productive At Work Than Unhealthy Workers.

 Healthy workers rate their work performance as much higher than unhealthy workers and have far fewer short-term absences than unhealthy workers.
 When an Australian study considered the combined effects of self-rated work performance and absenteeism data they found that the healthiest employees are almost three times more effective than the least healthy.
 The healthiest employees work approximately 143 effective hours per month compared to 49 effective hours per month by the least healthy.
 4.

 5. Health And Wellbeing Programs Make Staff Feel Valued and Positively Impact on Workplace Culture.